davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 and the Cambria Felsite [@Ernst1974]) and later deeply sourced small-volume eruptions such as Crystal Knob.

-## Origin of the Crystal Knob basalt {#sec:crystal_knob_eruption}
+## The Crystal Knob eruptive event {#sec:crystal_knob_eruption}

 The time lag between deep slab window opening and the ca. 1.7 Ma eruptive age of Crystal Knob presents a problem for the origin of the Crystal Knob lava.
 Our studies on the Crystal Knob xenoliths indicate an underlying lithosphere-asthenosphere boundary at a depth of 70-90 km, consistent with regional seismic studies placing it at ~70 km beneath the central California Coast Ranges [@Li2007].
 In